What is search intent?

 Yes, fortunately, understanding search intent can help you write better content, and that’s where you need tools like SpyFu.
 They offer a wealth of data that can help you understand what people are looking for and how they’re searching for it.

-For example, let’s take a look at the keyword “SEO.”
-This is a term that is often used in marketing and advertising, but what does it actually mean?
 The search intent behind this keyword could be considered “informational.”
-People who are searching for this term want to learn more about SEO and how they can use it to improve their website.
+People who are searching for this term want to learn more about SEO and how they can use it to improve their websites.

 If the intent doesn’t match, then you might need to find another keyword to use going forward.
 For instance, the keyword “SEO services” has a very different intent than “SEO.”
 The former is geared toward businesses that want to outsource their SEO work, while the latter is aimed at people who want to learn more about the subject.